Hakan Yeşil

-Hakan Yeşil (born 1 January 2002) is a Turkish professional footballer who plays as a midfielder for Turkish club Bodrumspor on loan from Trabzonspor.
+Hakan Yeşil (born 1 January 2002) is a Turkish professional footballer who plays as a midfielder for TFF Third League club Kahramanmaraş İstiklalspor on loan from Pendikspor.

 Career

 Yeşil is a youth product of Trabzonspor's academy.
 He signed his first professional contract with the club in 2019.
 He went on a short loan to 1461 Trabzon in January 2019.
 He made his professional debut with Trabzonspor in a 2–1 Süper Lig win over Gençlerbirliği on 15 May 2021.

 On 20 January 2023, Yeşil joined Bodrumspor on loan.

 International career

 Yeşil is a youth international for Turkey, having represented their youth sides 48 times.
 He was appointed the captain of the Turkey U19s.

 Personal life

 Yeşil is the cousin of the Turkish footballer Mehmet Yeşil.